 All this literally happens within seconds.
 The minute you shift your focus from ‘work’ to ‘result’, a whole castle of expectations will appear out of nowhere.
 And this whole castle thing also, simultaneously, starts becoming the breeding ground of ‘fear’.
 The more your expectations grow, the more fearful you become in case your ‘dream world’ shatters.
 And this fear takes away your focus from the real thing.

 The interviewer who’s gonna take your interview doesn’t give two shits about your problems or fears in life.
 All he cares about is how you can be an asset to the company.
 He isn’t gonna give you a job solely based on your confidence or your attitude.
-There are a ton of factors including skills, experience, knowledge, and confidence is just one of them.
-TO put it in a nutshell, getting or not getting a job is out of your control.
+There are a ton of factors including skills, experience, knowledge.
+Confidence is just one of those factors.
+TO put it in a nutshell, getting or not getting a job is out of your direct control.

 But Wait, There’s More